heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/COURSE_MATERIAL.md

 ### Category 2 - Git, GitHub and Markdown

+If your repository is private, you must add us as collaborators to your repository!

 | #   | Criterion                                                                                                                                                                                                                           | Points |
 | --- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -----: |
 | 4   | Issues are created all along the project to describe new features, elements to improve, etc. to plan work                                                                                                                           |    0.2 |